|

 It's best to trim your cats claws when she's in a mellow mood.
 After a nap is a good time.

-After a play session is not a good time.
 But you could follow up the nail trimming with a play session so your cat associates having her claws clipped with a fun experience.

 There are essentially two types of clippers.
 One type is a nail clipper similar to a pair of scissors and the other is a mini guillotine-type.